-Post-sepsis syndrome (PSS) is now becoming more known in the medical community, but still too many healthcare providers don’t know about or understand the issues related to PSS.
-Many sepsis survivors are left with lasting effects from their illness, including chronic fatigue, depression and symptoms of PTSD.
-This is addressed in the Post-Sepsis Syndrome section.
-There is also a PSS sepsis information guide, available for download at the link above.
+Post-sepsis syndrome (PSS) is becoming more known in the medical community, but still too many healthcare providers don’t know about or understand the issues related to PSS.
+Many sepsis survivors are left with lasting effects from their illness, including chronic fatigue, depression, and symptoms of PTSD.
+This is addressed in the Post-Sepsis Syndrome section of the site.